alecazam/kram/README.md

 cmake --install ../bin --config Release
 ```

-For Windows, the steps are similar.
+For Windows, CMake is still used.
 I tried to fix CMake to build the library into the app directory so the app is updated.
 "Rebuild Solution" if your changes don't take effect, or if breakpoints stop being hit.

 ```
 mkdir build